kubedb/cli/docs/monitoring_tutorial.md

 ```

-Now, you can connect to this database from the PGAdmin dasboard using the database pod IP and `postgres` user password.
+Now, if you go the Prometheus Dashboard, you should see that this database endpoint as one of the targets.

 ![Prometheus Dashboard](/docs/images/tutorial/monitoring/prometheus.gif)